-- In the past 12 months, the number of pat-down searches of female inmates that were conducted by male staff was 0; and the number of pat-down searches of female inmates conducted by male staff that did not involve exigent circumstances(s) was 0.
+- In the past 12 months, the number of pat-down searches of female inmates that were conducted by male staff was 0; and the number of pat-down searches of female inmates conducted by male staff that did not involve exigent circumstances was 0.

-(D) The agency has implemented policies and procedures that enable inmate to shower, perform bodily functions, change clothing without non-medical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstance or when viewing is incidental to routine cell checks.
+(D) The agency has implemented policies and procedures that enable inmates to shower, perform bodily functions, change clothing without non-medical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when viewing is incidental to routine cell checks.
 Observations of restrooms and shower during the tour confirmed inmates have privacy when using the restroom, showering and changing clothing.
-PREA friendly shower curtains are at the doorway of the bathrooms and the shower areas to provide a little privacy even in an open bay dormitory style pod or dorm.
+PREA friendly shower curtains are at the shower areas to provide a level of privacy even in an open bay dormitory style pod or dorm.
 Inmates reported they are never naked in full view of staff.